Frederick Loeser & Co.: History

 Founded in 1860 as Loeser and Dinkelspiel by German immigrant Frederick Loeser (1833-1911); the company started out as an embroidery and trimmings business.
-The original store was situated at 277 Fulton Street, roughly a block from today's Borough Hall.
+The original store was situated at 277 Fulton Street, roughly a block from Brooklyn Borough Hall.
 The company grew relatively quickly, buying out competitors and partners.

 In 1870 the company opened a larger second store near the present-day intersection of Fulton Street and Boerum Place.
 In March 1887, the store was moved to 484 Fulton Street, a new five-story building.
 The building included all modern convenience including electric lights, telephone services, elevators, restrooms, fitting rooms, and luxury duplex escalators.
 The bottom three floors were used for sales, the fourth floor held administrative offices.
 The upper floor was used for restrooms, ladies' fitting rooms, buyer's samples, and various other applications.

 In 1887, Scottish born Lace and fabric importer John Gibb entered into partnership with Frederick Loeser.
 Upon Loeser’s death in 1903, the Gibb family assumed ownership of the business.
 John Gibb’s son, Walter Gibb was the last of the Gibb brothers involved in the store, and when he died in 1912, his widow Florence Swan Gibb became its principal owner.
 The firm would expand to branches in Bay Shore and Garden City, Long Island, New York.

 During the early 20th century, The company provided china for the immigration station at Ellis Island.

 In 1934-36, Lois Wilson was a sales clerk and interior decorator at Loeser's Department Store.
 Lois Wilson was the long-suffering wife of William Griffith Wilson (Bill W.), a co-founder of Alcoholics Anonymous.